mehdi-msv/mehdi-msv/README.md

 ---

-## 🔎 About work & availability
+## 🔎 Work & collaboration

-I’m a Python developer focused on Django.
-I build clean, maintainable web applications and continually expand my backend and deployment skills.
-I’m open to collaboration, mentorship, and projects.
+I’m open to contributing to Django-based projects, collaborating with teams, and learning from experienced developers.
+I’m also interested in mentorship opportunities and backend challenges that push me to grow and apply best practices in real-world scenarios.

 <!--
 **mehdi-msv/mehdi-msv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.